tlunter/tlunter.com/README.md

 # tlunter.com

-In order to use properly, must:

-1. Add a password for MySQL in `config/database.rb` after the colon.
+In order to use properly, you must add a password for MySQL in `config/database.rb` after the colon.
-2. Add Twitter credentials into `config/twitter.rb`

 ## Dependencies:

-1. Ruby 2.0.0
+1. Ruby 2+
 2. MySQL (or drop-in replacement)
 3. redis
 4. npm